catenax-ng/tx-traceability-foss-backend/CONTRIBUTING.md

 # Contributing to Eclipse Tractus-X

-Thanks for your interest in this project.
+Thank you for your interest in this project.

 ## Project description